stevencombs/retrocombs.github.io/blog.md

 <a title="RSS feed" id="rss" href="/atom.xml" target="blank">
     <i class="fa fa-rss-square"></i>
   </a> Be sure to follow along.
 Subscribe to the blog feed.
+If you need a specific category of blog post, use the [home page](/index).

 <ul id="blog-posts" class="posts">
 	{% for post in site.posts %}